 I need any excuse I can to encourage Freddie to write!
 When he completes the report, he has to use correct grammar, and his best handwriting.
 Now I only need him to try, he is a typical boy and his handwriting is well, hmm, not great!
 But as long as he tries that is perfect for me.

 I know they use book reports in school, although I am sure that is just for them to know the child has actually read the book!
 In homeschool though, we use these book reports more of a record of books he has read.
 We add them into his portfolio (another good way to fill it up!!)
 We do a lot of online school work, so this is great!

-Another printable we have created is book bingo which you will get access to when you subscribe.
-This is a great FUN way to encourage children to read.
+Another printable we have created is book bingo which is a great FUN way to encourage children to read.
 We always give a small prize when they get to BINGO.

 A number of our favorite books have been turned into movies, so after reading the book, it is a treat to watch the movie.
 After watching the movie he writes his books vs movies comparison report.

 Make sure you choose the correct paper size and click on the shrink to fit button.
 All of our printables work better when printed on cardstock (this is the one we use and love.)

 If you are looking for something slightly different I also liked this book report template from Etsy.